Foshan YiWeiXin Technology Co.,Ltd.

 3. Overmolding

-While often used interchangeably with 2K molding, overmolding specifically refers to molding one material (often a softer one like TPE or LSR) over a pre-existing substrate.
+While often used interchangeably with 2K injection molding, overmolding specifically refers to molding one material (often a softer one like TPE or LSR) over a pre-existing substrate.
 This substrate could be:

 • A previously injection-molded plastic part.